 The Cocoanut Grove Fire

-Even today," Schorow writes in her first book, Boston on Fire, "the Boston Fire Department continually fields requests for documents on the blaze.
+Even today the Boston Fire Department continually fields requests for documents on the blaze.
 Fire buffs still debate its true cause; lawyers, doctors, and building contractors continue to work under its impact.
-For most Bostonians, however, the true story of the Cocoanut Grove is its devastating effect on the hundreds of individuals who were caught in a maelstrom of heat, smoke, panic, and pain—individuals out for a night of fun who were doomed by greed and thoughtlessness."
+For most Bostonians, however, the true story of the Cocoanut Grove is its devastating effect on the hundreds of individuals who were caught in a maelstrom of heat, smoke, panic, and pain—individuals out for a night of fun who were doomed by greed and thoughtlessness.

 For background on the fire itself, see these links: